grapple-solutions/grapple-cli/README.md

-# Grpl Command-Line Client
+# grpl Command-Line Client

 ## Introduction

-Grpl CLI is tool to manage your grapple apps on kubernetes cluster.
-Grpl provides a guided UI to perform each of its operations which helps the user to interact more freely with the CLI.
-Grpl allows you to do the following
+grpl CLI is tool to manage your grapple apps on kubernetes cluster. grpl provides a guided UI to perform each of its operations which helps the user to interact more freely with the CLI. grpl allows you to do the following
 - Create a Cluster
 - Install grapple apps on the cluster
 - View the status of the cluster